apache/shardingsphere/docs/document/content/reference/distsql/syntax/rdl/resource-definition/alter-resource.en.md

 - `ALTER RESOURCE` is not allowed to change the real data source associated with this resource
 - `ALTER RESOURCE` will switch the connection pool.
 This operation may affect the ongoing business, please use it with caution
-- `dataSourceName` is case-sensitive
+- `resourceName` is case-sensitive
-- `dataSourceName` needs to be unique within the current database
+- `resourceName` needs to be unique within the current database
-- `dataSourceName` name only allows letters, numbers and `_`, and must start with a letter
+- `resourceName` name only allows letters, numbers and `_`, and must start with a letter
 - `poolProperty` is used to customize connection pool parameters, `key` must be the same as the connection pool parameter name, `value` supports int and String types
 - When `password` contains special characters, it is recommended to use the string form; for example, the string form